BrianGrant-Data/Resume/docs/index.md

 ---

-## Hard Skills
+## Education
-- Python
-- SQL
-- R
-- Microsoft Power BI
-- Microsoft Power Query
-- Git & Github
+`Graduation: July 2023`
+__Brigham Young University - Idaho__
+- Bachelor of Science in Data Science, with a Minor in Communications

 ## Projects
 `Sep - Dec 2022`
-__Construction Cost Inflation Prediction__, Consulting Project
+__Construction Cost Inflation Prediction__, BYU-I Consulting Project
 - Produced a data pipeline for feeding API data into regression models
 - Debugged code and prepared code for handling potential future errors

 `Jan - Apr 2022`
-__Real-Time Feature Recognition Using Computer Vision__, Senior Project
+__Real-Time Feature Recognition Using Computer Vision__, BYU-I Senior Project
 - Programmed a computer vision application that monitored and edited video streams in real-time at 10+ FPS

----

-## Education
-`Graduation: July 2023`
-__Brigham Young University - Idaho__
-- Bachelor of Science in Data Science, with a Minor in Communications

-## Courses & Certificates
+## Other Courses & Certificates
 __Machine Learning and Data Mining__ - BYU-Idaho
 - Lead a group in predicting sales by deploying a simple dense neural network
 - Constructed convolutional neural networks and recursive neural networks